What do symbols represent on your map?

 Blue means water.
-Green is forested area.
-Red and black lines define types of roads.
+Green is a forested area.
+Red and black lines define the types of roads.

 At this moment, you’re reading the map legend.
-The map legend contains all the symbols (symbology) used in the map to help the reader understand what the polygons, lines, points or grid cells represents.
+The map legend contains all the symbols (symbology) used in the map to help the reader understand what the polygons, lines, points, or grid cells represent.

 So where should you go?

 Your best bet is to march your way to the primary and secondary highways because natural features like water and forest is not a sure path to finding people.
 Certainly, gravel roads and abandoned roads are no guarantee either.

 Certainly, the telephone in the south would be handy too!

 You pull out your compass and head south.

 It’s only because you could make sense out of a map legend that you could make that decision.

 Cartographers simplify features in a map using symbols to represent real-world entities.